joyalgeorgekj/PatchMyResume/security.md

 ## 📢 Reporting Security Issues

 We take security seriously.
 If you discover a vulnerability or security concern:

+1. **Use the official Private Vulnerability Reporting channel.**
+2. On the repository main page, click the **Security** tab, then **Report a vulnerability**.
-1. **Do NOT disclose publicly** in Discussions or PRs.
+3. **Do NOT disclose publicly** in Discussions, PRs, or public Issues.
-2. Open a **GitHub Issue** with the label **`security`**.
-3. Provide a clear description (steps to reproduce, impact, and suggested fix if possible).
+4. Provide a clear description (steps to reproduce, impact, and suggested fix if possible).

-We will review and patch issues as quickly as possible.
+We will review and patch issues as quickly as possible, collaborating privately via the GitHub Advisory process.

 ---